bpinaya/blog/content/post/2014-09-22-hello-world.md

 I am thinking on writing some post about setting things up in DigitalOcean + Ghost, but there are so many!!!
 Maybe I will write one in Spanish, I haven’t seen so many of them so far.

 Over and out!

+**UPDATE:** While I first set this blog up on Ghost + DigitalOcean I've latter migrated to Github Pages + Jekyll and I am currently on Hugo + Netlify.

 <blockquote class="pullquote">